getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 4. It doesn't work when the SDK crashes during or before sending the crash report.
 5. It doesn't work when the SDK crashes before installing the crash handlers.

+# B: Minimizing the Damage

+## Option B1: SDK Safe Mode  <a name="option-b1"></a>

+Like Windows Safe Mode, our SDKs have a bare minimum SDK; if the SDK detects it continuously crashes, it initializes in the safe mode.
+The SDK only enables crash handlers, session tracking, and functionality that enriches the scope, but it doesn't enable tracing, profiling, session replay, and automatic breadcrumbs.
+We still need to define the exact feature set, which can vary per SDK.
+SDKs must clearly mark that data stems from the safe mode so that users and we are aware.

+To avoid being stuck in the Safe Mode, the SDK always switches back to normal mode for an app update and when the SDK initializes successfully x times.

+### Pros <a name="option-b1-pros"></a>

+1. The SDK still works for crashes if there is a critical bug in most areas of the SDK.
+For example, if a bug in session replay continuously crashes the app shortly after SDK initialization, the SDK will still report crashes.

+### Cons <a name="option-b1-cons"></a>

+1. If the crash occurs in the safe mode, the SDK causes an extra crash before disabling itself.

+## Option B2: Disabling the SDK <a name="option-b2"></a>

+The SDK disables itself when it detects a continuous crash with one of the options of [A](#options-for-detecting-sdk-crashes).
+It keeps track of how often the SDK was started and after x times it retries to initialize again.

+TODO: Explain that disabling the SDK is the last resort and that we should try to avoid it at all costs.
+If we disable it, we are blind and so are our users.
+If a SDK keeps crashing, users still see data in App Store Connect and Google Play Console.
+It's bad, but at least we know what's happening and how to fix it.
+Completely disabling the SDK makes it hard us to identify the root cause.
+Therefore, we must use the SDK safe mode first and then disable the SDK.
+What also helps is to retry the SDK initialization every x times to minimize the risk of wrongly disabling the SDK, and to have potential SDK crashes in the App Store Connect and Google Play Console.

+## Option B3: [Discarded] Remote Kill Switch <a name="option-b3"></a>

+There might be scenarios where the SDK can’t detect it’s crashing.
+We might be able to detect via the SDK crash detection that the SDK causes many crashes, and we could manually or, based on some criteria, disable the SDK.
+We could also allow our customers to disable the SDK remotely if they see many crashes in the Google Play Console or App Store Connect.

+The remote kill switch has to be strictly tied to SDK versions.
+When the SDK gets an update, it ignores the killswitch from the previous SDK version.

+### Pros <a name="option-b3-pros"></a>

+1. It works for continuous SDK crashes after the SDK is initalized.
+2. We could reenable the SDK if we disable it by mistake.
+3. We can disable the SDKs only for specific customers.
+4. We could allow customers to disable the SDK themselves.
+5. We could extend the logic to only disable specific integrations of the SDK.
+6. We can use this logic to disable the SDK if it causes other severe issues, such as breaking the UI in the app.

+### Cons <a name="option-b3-cons"></a>

+1. When the SDK is in a critical state and potentially causing crashes, the last thing we want to do is a web request.
+2. It doesn't work for continuous SDK crashes during SDK init.
+3. It doesn't work offline.
+4. It requires manual action.
+We need to monitor our SDK crashes and input from customers continuously.
+5. It requires infrastructure changes.

+## Option B4: Bundling SDK versions at the same time  <a name="option-b4"></a>

+The SDK ships with two different SDK versions.
+It has a wrapper for the user and then delegates the actual method calls to the duplicated SDK code.
+If the SDK detects it’s crashing often, it uses the fallback SDK version.

+No notes on [crashing scenarios](#crashing-scenarios), because we can discard this option as it has two many significant cons.

+### Pros <a name="option-b4-pros"></a>

+1. When the SDK crashes, it can still function with the fallback SDK version.

+### Cons <a name="option-b4-cons"></a>

+1. Roughly doubles the size of the SDK.
+2. It requires an extra package.
+3. Only a subset of customers might use this, and only high-quality aware customers might accept the tradeoff of a double-sized SDK.
+In fact, most high-quality aware customers most likely care about app size and will use the stable release channel.

+# C: Knowing When the SDK is Disabled

+## Option C1: Failing SDK Endpoint <a name="option-c1"></a>

+Add a unique endpoint for sending a simple HTTP request with only the SDK version and a bit of meta-data, such as the DSN, to notify Sentry about failed SDKs.
+We must keep this logic as simple as possible, and it should hardly ever change to drastically minimize the risk of causing more damage.
+The HTTP request must not use other parts of the SDK, such as client, hub, or transport.
+The SDKs must only send this request once.
+As we can’t have any logic running, such as rate-limiting or client reports, it’s good to have a specific endpoint for this to reduce the potential impact on the rest of the infrastructure.

+### Pros <a name="option-c1-pros"></a>

+1. We know when a SDK disables itself.

+### Cons <a name="option-c1-cons"></a>

+1. Potential risk of crashing while performing this action.
+2. It requires extra infrastructure.
+3. We don't know why the SDK disabled itself.

-## Option 5: [Most likely discarded] Anomaly Detection <a name="option-5"></a>
+## Option C2: Anomaly Detection <a name="option-c2"></a>

 The backend detects anomalies in our customers' session data.
 If there is a significant drop, we can assume that the SDK crashes and disable it with a remote killswitch.
 The logic has to correctly detect debug and staging releases and take sampling into account.

-### Pros <a name="option-5-pros"></a>
+### Pros <a name="option-c2-pros"></a>

 1. No SDK changes are needed, so it works even for old SDK versions.
 2. This would be a useful feature for our customers even if we don’t link it to a remote killswitch.

-### Cons <a name="option-5-cons"></a>
+### Cons <a name="option-c2-cons"></a>

 1. Requires backend changes.
 2. It only works in combination with a remote killswitch.
 3. This doesn’t work for SDK init crashes.

-## Option 6: [Discarded] Out of process crash detection <a name="option-6"></a>
+## Option C3: Out of process crash detection <a name="option-c3"></a>

-### Pros <a name="option-6-pros"></a>
+### Pros <a name="option-c3-pros"></a>

 The SDK launches an extra process to monitor and detect a crash in the user’s application.
 The main advantage is that when the SDK running in the extra process crashes, it doesn’t impact the user’s application process.
 While this seems appealing, it’s not possible on iOS and Android when writing this, and therefore, we can discard this option.

-### Cons <a name="option-6-cons"></a>

-## Option 7: [Discarded] SDK Safe Mode  <a name="option-7"></a>

-Similar to “Windows Safe Mode,” we could have a “bare minimum” SDK, and if an SDK failure is detected, we launch the SDK with the bare minimum feature set.
-This option complicates things, and we still require a reliable way to identify SDK crashes.
-We can implement this as an extra feature later.

-## Option 8: [Discarded] Bundling SDK versions at the same time  <a name="option-8"></a>

-The SDK ships with two different SDK versions.
-It has a wrapper for the user and then delegates the actual method calls to the duplicated SDK code.
-If the SDK detects it’s crashing often, it uses the fallback SDK version.

-No notes on [crashing scenarios](#crashing-scenarios), because we can discard this option as it has two many significant cons.

-### Pros <a name="option-8-pros"></a>

-1. When the SDK crashes, it can still function with the fallback SDK version.

-### Cons <a name="option-8-cons"></a>
+### Cons <a name="option-c3-cons"></a>

-1. Roughly doubles the size of the SDK.
-2. It requires an extra package.
-3. Only a subset of customers might use this, and only high-quality aware customers might accept the tradeoff of a double-sized SDK.
-In fact, most high-quality aware customers most likely care about app size and will use the stable release channel.

 # Drawbacks